 Lloret de Mar is a lively seaside town, with pristine beaches and a vibrant nightlife.
 It had hardly occurred to me that it might also have a long and rich history to explore.
-But the same sea that has made the town so attractive to recent generations has played a major part in Lloret’s history since the earliest times.
-And that history is brought to life in the town’s museums.
+But the same sea that has made Lloret so attractive to recent generations has played a major part the town’s development since the earliest times.
+The history of Lloret de Mar is brought to life in its museums and castles.

-We got a good insight into Iberian and Roman times by visiting the Can Saragossa museum, an old farmhouse full of coins, pots and other artefacts and information about Lloret’s Iberian settlements.
+I got a good insight into the early history of Lloret de Mar by visiting the Can Saragossa museum, an old farmhouse full of coins, pots and other artefacts and information about Lloret’s Iberian and Roman settlements.
 (If you visit Can Saragossa, make sure you pick up the comprehensive English language sheet at the entrance desk, as information inside the museum is all in Catalan).

 There are still the remains of three Iberian sites in and around Lloret.
 Unfortunately none of these were open at the time of my visit.
 Two of them – Turó Rodó and Montbarbat – are in the process of excavation and the third – Puig de Castellet – only has limited opening times.
 But I walked along the beach to see where the Turó Rodó was situated; behind the Playa Castle at the place where the cliff juts out to the sea.
 It must have been a fantastic vantage point.